solarsailer/dotfiles/README.md

 If the `ctrl+left/right/up/down` do not work, disable them in `Mission Control` and `Keyboards >> Mission Control`.

+### Contact Card

+Sync your contact, then in the Contacts app, choose your contact card, click on the "Card" menu, then "Make this my card".

 ### Input Sources

 Choose an alternative keyboard in `@keyboards` and install it.